KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 ```

 ## Inside the Container (Linux Environment)
-No Skip, we need to compile, Skip step 5, since ITHACA has already cloned and compiled inside the Docker/Singularity image
+Clone and compiled ITHACA if ITHACA has not already cloned and compiled inside the Docker/Singularity image
 ### 5A.
 Clone ITHACA-FV inside the container
 ```
+cd bayesian-inverse-heat-transfer-journal
-cd bayesian-inverse-heat-transfer-journal   # I think "cd /data/paper_respository" is not correct git clone --depth 1 https://github.com/ITHACA-FV/ITHACA-FV
+git clone --depth 1 https://github.com/ITHACA-FV/ITHACA-FV
 ```
 ### 5B.Compile ITHACA-FV with MUQ support